beamai/BeamAISDK-iOS/README.md

 **How much does the Beam AI SDK cost?**
 Please see our [SDK Pricing](https://www.beamhealth.ai/index.html#site-pricing) for more details.

-**I am experience issues when using the Beam AI SDK and Firebase in the same app.
+**I am experiencing issues when using the Beam AI SDK and Firebase in the same app.
 Why is that?**

 Firebase has some conflicting dependencies with the stand-alone build of the Beam AI SDK (iOS).
 We have fixed this in the "modular" Beam AI SDK (iOS) that is available on the ```modular``` branch of this repo.